ghc/ghc/docs/users_guide/using-concurrent.rst

 .. ghc-flag:: -feager-blackholing

-    Blackholing is the act of marking a thunk (lazy computuation) as being under evaluation.
+    Blackholing is the act of marking a thunk (lazy computation) as being under evaluation.
 It is useful for three reasons: firstly it lets us detect certain kinds of infinite loop (the ``NonTermination`` exception), secondly it avoids certain kinds of